cogent3/iqtree2_serialization/libiqtree2/README.md

     pip install pytest, pybind11, cogent3
 ```

+Once built this virtual environment can always be reloaded with the command `source venv/bin/activate`.
+Note if you are using VS-Code you should set the IDEs python interpreter to the one in the virtual environment.
+If you are using Jupyter notebooks you should install the virtual environment as it's default kernel.

 Create a new build subdirectry from the repo root if one does not already exist;

 ```bash